philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "I attribute my success to this: I never gave or took any excuse." — Florence Nightingale
+> "Your time is limited, so don't waste it living someone else's life." — Steve Jobs
-*Updated on 2025-11-20*
+*Updated on 2025-11-21*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).